vaibhavs9894/Price_Comparision_Of_Products-Vaibhav-Project-/README.md

 <br />

 # Price Comparison Of Product
-### Compares Product price from Top E-commerce Webites (Amazon & Flipkart)
+### Compares Product price from Top E-commerce Websites (Amazon & Flipkart)

-This is particularly useful when you want to monitor the price of the specific item from eCommerce platforms.
-Here, in this program, we have targeted two major eCommerce website (Flipkart and Amazon) to find the price of a product.
+This is particularly useful when you want to monitor the price of a specific item from eCommerce platforms.
+Here, in this program, we have targeted two major eCommerce websites (Flipkart and Amazon) to find the price of a product.
 On each execution, Both websites are crawled and the price is obtained.

 ----------------------------